francescogerardomarra/its/modulo26/4_security.md

 ```

 - **`sessionCreationPolicy(SessionCreationPolicy.ALWAYS)`**
-    - Forces the creation of a session for every request, even if the authentication method (e.g., Basic Auth) is stateless.
+    - Forces the creation of a session for every request, even if the authentication method (e.g. Basic Auth) is stateless.
     - Ensures session management features like logout and session invalidation are consistently available.

 - **`logoutUrl("/logout")`**